nxtwave/angular-webpack-seed/README.md

 ### Plugins

-* CommonsChunk - Chunks the vendor code modules together into the vendor bundle.
+* CommonsChunk - Extracts the common modules from all the bundles and adds them to a common bundle.

 * ExtractText - Sends the bundled CSS styles into a separate file instead of bundling within the app bundle.

 * Provide - It establishes references for JQuery with '$' and 'jquery'.

+* Uglify - minimizes and optimizes the bundle output for production.

 * CopyWebpack - It is used to copy the index.html from the src/app directory to the public directory.